Finding the best peer to peer lending site means understanding the different factors and comparing lenders

 This means you should check your rate on a loan across different peer lending sites to make sure you’re getting the best deal.
 You don’t need to check every website because you should be able to get a sense of the best peer to peer lending sites just looking through some of the areas noted above.

-Best Peer to Peer Lending Sites I’ve Used for Loans
+Best P2P Lending Sites I’ve Used for Loans

 PersonalLoans is one of my preferred peer loan sites and one that I’ve used for a loan when I had bad credit.
-Borrowers with credit scores as low as 600 FICO can get a peer loan of up to $35,000 and borrowers with lower credit scores (580+) can get approved for a personal loan.
+Borrowers with credit scores as low as 600 FICO can get a peer loan of up to $35,000 and borrowers with lower credit scores (580 FICO or Higher) can get approved for a personal loan.
 Income requirement is as low as $2,000 per month and can be from employment or self-employed sources.

 Rates range from 6% to 36% with loan durations from 90 days to 72 months.
 As with any peer lending site, I would highly recommend against short-term loans of less than a year.
 These are going to have higher rates and payments.
 You’re much better off taking out a longer-term loan and just paying it off early.